 8. Revisions (2.5 Hours)

 Not so fast!
 Even when a client likes the work, they still have some feedback and input.
-This results out into a few rounds of back-and-forth.
+This results out in a few rounds of back-and-forth.

 Agreements of the designs vary from project to project.
 Sometimes, the client finds one logo concept to be perfect and it’s a win-win situation.